quinnuk/VideoDownloader/README.md

 [![Download Latest Version](https://img.shields.io/badge/Download-Latest%20Version-blue?style=for-the-badge&logo=windows)](https://github.com/quinnuk/VideoDownloader/releases/latest/download/VideoDownloader-Setup.exe)

 Run the installer and follow the instructions.
+FFmpeg is bundled, so there's nothing extra to install.

 > **Note:** Since this app isn't code-signed, Windows SmartScreen may show a "Windows protected your PC" warning the first time you run the installer.
 This is normal for small independent apps — click **More info**, then **Run anyway** to continue.